- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 A poorly designed chatbot does the opposite: it frustrates users, leads to dead ends, and reflects poorly on your brand.

 Chatbots used to be clunky and frustrating.
-But with better design, they've become billion-dollar businesses and now they're paving the way for AI agents, which a lot of people see as the next big thing.
+But with better design, they've become billion-dollar businesses and now they're paving the way for AI agents, which can understand intent and handle complex tasks.

 What are Conversational Designers?